abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/p-provins.md

 ![a small street in Provins](../images/provins.jpeg)

-Provins is known for it's medieval architecture and importance throughout the Middle Ages.
+Provins is known for its medieval architecture and importance throughout the Middle Ages.
 They host an annual medieval festival in June, which is the largest in France.
 Since 2001, Provins has been a UNESCO world heritage site.
-Provins is also known for roses and produces a lot of products based on roses, from jams, honey and wine!
+Provins is also known for roses and produces a lot of products based on roses, from jams to honey and even wine!

 ### Getting there

 To get to Provins you can take the _Transilien P_ from Gare de l'Est which takes roughly 1h30.
 The train only runs once an hour so it's worth checking the times in advance to know when you need to be at the station with a bit of margin.

-On the train going there, we played some card games - uno and dobble which was great.
+On the train going there, we played some card games - Uno and Dobble - which was great.
 I'm pleased my friend thought to bring some games, many years ago you'd always find a deck of cards in my bag for situations like this.
 We engineered a table with a scarf across two seats with bags on either side to keep the tension - it works really well!
 When we weren't playing games, we were chatting.
 The time went super fast!

 ### The trip